mcombeau/ft_transcendance/notes.md

   - invite notif on profile ?
   - reload chat when joining ?
   - notifs dans la navbar
-  - pop up de notification
+  - notification banner from chat on all pages
   - achievements (display in profile)
   - all tokens are taken directly from socket
-  - change police chat
   - game start countdown
-  - you won/ you lost screen + replay button
+  - replay button on you won/ you lost screens
-  - limit game history to X games
-  - Achievements
   - use 42 profile picture as default user pic
-  - Extended navbar
   - avatars in chats
   - notifs for chat events everywhere